-- Approve the internal audit charter. - Approve the risk based internal audit plan. - Approve the internal audit budget and resource plan.
+- Approve the internal audit charter. - Approve the risk based internal audit plan. - Approve the internal audit budget and resource plan. - Receive communications from the Internal Audit Service Provider on the internal audit activity's performance relative to its plan and other matters.

-33 Adapted from The Institute of Internal Auditors - Model Internal Audit Activity Charter
+&lt;sup>33 Adapted from The Institute of Internal Auditors - Model Internal Audit Activity Charter